Rushit16102004/Restaurant-Recommendation/README.md

-🍽️ Restaurant Recommender App
+# 🍽️ Restaurant Recommender App

-This repository contains a simple, yet effective, restaurant recommendation system built with Python, Pandas, and Streamlit.
-The application allows users to find similar restaurants based on a chosen restaurant, city, and/or cuisine.
+A simple and effective restaurant recommendation system built with **Python**, **Pandas**, and **Streamlit**.
+This app allows users to discover restaurants similar to a chosen restaurant, filtered by city and/or cuisine.

+---

-🌟 Features
+## 🌟 Features

-Restaurant-Based Recommendations: Select a specific restaurant to find others with similar cuisines and in the same city.
+- **Restaurant-Based Recommendations**: Select a specific restaurant to find others with similar cuisines and in the same city.

-City & Cuisine Filtering: Refine your search by specifying a city and/or a cuisine.
+- **City & Cuisine Filtering**: Refine your search by specifying a city and/or a cuisine.

-Intuitive UI: A clean and user-friendly interface built with Streamlit makes the app easy to navigate.
+- **Intuitive UI**: A clean, user-friendly interface built with Streamlit.

+---

-🚀 How to Run the App
+## 🚀 How to Run the App

-Prerequisites
+### Prerequisites
-You'll need to have Python installed on your machine.
-You can then install the required libraries using pip:
+Make sure you have **Python** installed.
+Then install the required libraries:

+bash
         pip install pandas numpy streamlit scikit-learn

-Setup
+## 🚀 Setup

-Clone the repository:
+### Clone the Repository
+bash
 git clone <your-repository-url>
 cd <your-repository-name>